Jinaozi/DAALab-AY225-DEDIOS/PRELIMS/PRELIM-EXAM/README.md

 * All sorting algorithms are implemented **from scratch**
 * No built-in sorting functions such as `.sort()` or `sorted()` are used
 * Bubble Sort and Insertion Sort may take a very long time for large datasets
-* The progress bar and cancel function help manage long executions

 ---